18.05.20 KS2 Music - Activity 2 - Exploring Rhythm

 We hope you enjoy browsing the pictures of some of our budding musicians and the music events we have been a part of this year!

 Children in KS1 and KS2 enjoy coming together weekly to sing during Thursday assemblies.
 Our assemblies are linked to the half term's theme and are a great opportunity to learn about music theory as well as to express ourselves.
 This term our theme is:

-We will be composing a tune to our school chant as well as learning some Christmas songs at the end of the term.
+We will be composing a tune to our school chant as well as learning some new songs.

 Over the past few years we have also developed a repertoire of songs that we like to sing to motivate and inspire us each week.
 Some of our favourites include:

 Blame it on the Boogie - Jackson 5